How to Prepare for Pet Euthanasia at Home

 Conclusion

-To prepare for your pet’s in-home euthanasia, be sure to set up your home in a way that will be comfortable and familiar for your dog or cat.
+To prepare for your pet’s in-home euthanasia, be sure to set up your home in a way that’ll be comfortable for your pet.
 It’s also helpful to finalize decisions on cremation and burial before the procedure.
 In this way, you can focus solely on staying beside your pet during their final moments.